thales-markets/thales-improvement-proposals/TIPs/TIP-48.md

 ## Motivation

-Is is currently relatively difficult to max out protocol usage bonus, while relatively easy to max out SNX staking bonus and Royale bonus.
+Is is currently relatively difficult to max out protocol usage bonus.
 With Thales releasing 3 new products: Ranged AMM, Exotic Markets and Sport' Markets, it makes more sense to focus staking rewards to additionaly rewards stakers that use the protocol, per the original idea of gamified staking.
 Thales Royale is to be paused after season 10 (Royale of Royales).